bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-2/exercise-1.md

     1. Previously loaded modules: `sys.modules`
     1. Modules and packages of the Standard Library.
     1. Locations generally used for local code (stuff you develop) and 3rd party modules/packages that you've installed.
-Generally, you can
+Generally, you can see the